Angie55/UC-Milestone-Project-0ne/README.md

 A lot of testing was done as the project was built so most issues were generally resolved along the way.

 On all tablets I found that the ingredients and method sections on the individual recipes pages were displaying both the large and small screen version between 810px and 991px.
-I corrected this by amending the size the media query for larger screens should begin.
+I corrected this by amending the size the media query for larger screens.

-The h1 in the header images on each page on smaller devices when landscape were too large.
+The h1 text in the header images on each page, on smaller devices when landscape, were too large.
 I changed the em sizing to vh and the header sizes.

 Found the word Scrubs missing the 'c' in the main navigation under recipes when in the 2nd and 3rd face cleansers recipe pages.
 I corrected both pages and committed the changes.

-### Left to resolve-
+### Not resolved -

 The hero image and image half way down the homepage seem to resize well and look good on Firefox and Chrome developer tools when set to iPhone5 but when the site is open on my iPhone 5SE they are so large that you can’t see them.
-This is an issue I will have to look into after submission, as I need to submit this project.

-There seems to be some no margin on the right and left of the homepage when it is viewed in Chrome developer tools as an iPad or iPad Pro.
+There seems to be no margin on the right and left of the homepage when it is viewed in Chrome developer tools as an iPad or iPad Pro.
 It appears to display fine on these devices in Firefox.
 This will require further testing.

 ## Deployment